gpeacock/asset-io/HARDWARE_HASHING.md

 # Hardware-Accelerated Hashing

-This document explains how `jumbf-io`'s memory-mapped API is optimized for hardware-accelerated hashing, particularly for C2PA use cases.
+This document explains how `asset-io`'s memory-mapped API is optimized for hardware-accelerated hashing, particularly for C2PA use cases.

 ## Overview